elespike/hubot-no-js/README.md

 Now every time someone says `marco` in a room where the bot is active, the bot will reply with `polo`.

-Please note: triggers will execute if a particular word is found anywhere in the message, whereas commands will only execute if the message starts with the command itself.
+Please note: triggers will execute if a particular word is found anywhere in the message.
 E.g., `hello there, Marco` **will** trigger the script.

 #### kwargs reference for triggers